The first 3 Jesuits

 In

-a curious twist of fate, his service in the city where he had been sent
+a curious twist of fate, his service in the city where he had been

-in the postwar success of the Jesuits in Japan.
+were instrumental in the postwar success of the Jesuits in Japan.

 During the twenty years Pedro Arrupe spent in Japan after 1945—during